 Cons

-If you're someone who struggles with getting their shoes on and off, the FitVille Women's EasyTop Wings have adjustable straps for ease as well as allowing for adjustments for high insteps and swollen feet.
-They have a solid rubber outer to provide a slip-resistant and reliable grip, plus it has a U-shaped heel cup which will cradle your heel and evenly distribute any impact pressure to reduce the pain.
+If you struggle to get your shoes on and off, the FitVille Women's EasyTop Wings have adjustable Velcro straps and an extra-wide opening for ease and allow for adjustments for high insteps and swollen feet.
+They have a solid rubber outer to provide a slip-resistant and reliable grip, plus a U-shaped heel cup that will cradle your heel.
+Arch support and a high rebound middle, evenly distributes any impact pressure.
+The upper is breathable mesh, keeping your feet cool and dry.
+The interior is seamless to prevent friction, which can lead to irritation associated with some medical conditions.

 Pros